Lelin07/apple.com-clonepage/README.md

 # Apple-landing-page
- test repository
+ Test repository
 # My First Web Development Project

 Welcome to my first web development project!
 As a newcomer to the world of web development, I've spent the past 5 days diving into HTML and CSS.
-In this short span, I've managed to create a landing page inspired by Apple.com.
-While it's not yet responsive, it marks the beginning of my journey into the vast realm of web development.
+In this short span, I've managed to create a clone landing page inspired by Apple.com.
+While it's not yet responsive and furnished, it marks the beginning of my journey into the vast realm of web development.

 ## Project Overview

-This project is a landing page inspired by the design of Apple's official website.
+This project is a clone page inspired by Apple's official website.
 It serves as a starting point for me to apply and practice the HTML and CSS concepts I've learned so far.

 ## Learning Journey